God is not asking you to be straight but to be holy.

-Can a gay person become a straight Christians?
+Can a gay person become a straight Christian?

-“A lot of how we talk about sexuality doesn’t come from scriptures but from stories,” says Jackie Perry.
-Gay homosexuals and lesbians are alienated because many Christians say homosexuals will go to hell.
-They insist on conversion, but can the Bible make you straight?
+“A lot of how we talk about sexuality doesn’t come from scriptures but from stories,” says Jackie Hill Perry.
+Gays are alienated because many Christians say “homosexuals will go to hell.”
+They insist on gay conversion therapy, but religion doesn’t make you straight.

 → Practical steps in overcoming internet porn.

 Being tempted is not (yet) sin

 Before sin is a temptation (James 1:13-15).
 If you give in, the penalty is death (Romans 6:23).
 Jesus became a man and He was tempted on all sides, yet He did not sin (John 8:11).
 Jesus overcame sin as a man (John 16:33).
 Consequently, you too can overcome “sexual sin” if your mind is set on things of God (Colossians 3:2), and it begins with “repentance.”

 Repentance has been misunderstood as becoming “sinless.”
 Christian or not, we still sin and are saved because of what Jesus did, not by our own merits (Ephesians 2:8-9).
 Repentance (to sin) comes from the Greek word “metanoia” which means “change of mind”.